florale/rscentheme/README.md

 - `blanche` inspired by Blanche Byredo.
 - `pluriel` inspired by Feminin and Masculin Pluriel Maison Francis Kurkdjian.
 - `delina` inspired by Delina Parfums de Marly.
-- `soleilblanc` inspired by Soleil Blanc Tom Ford.
+- `soleil` inspired by Soleil Blanc Tom Ford.
 - `h24` inspired by H24 Hermès.

 You can install all themes using the following code